EchoCodez/ChallengeOfDoom/README.md

 # Parts and Pieces
 To check out what each folder does, read its respective `FolderDescription.md`

+# Data gathered by us
+Rest assured that no data is gathered by our team!
+Every piece of info you put into this program is stored locally on your computer, so you don't have to worry about our policies regarding your personal info!

 # Libraries and tools used
 <ul>
     <li>Python 3.11.2</li>